-No matter what type of outdoor gas fire pit you're building, you'll need to include ventilation in the base.
-Ventilation provides fresh air for the ignition system to work, allows for continuous airflow and water drainage, and prevents excess gas and heat from building up inside the enclosure.
+Ventilation provides fresh air for the ignition system to work properly, allows for continuous airflow and water drainage, and prevents gas and heat from building up inside your fire pit enclosure.

 Liquid propane is heavier than air and will sink to the bottom of your fire pit.
 Install the air vents on opposite sides of the fire pit at the bottom of the base.
 Natural gas is lighter than air and will rise to the top of the fire pit.
 Install the air vents on opposite sides of the fire pit at the top of the base.

-Burners are the most important feature of your gas fire pit.
-They are used to burn the gas and will determine the size and height of the fire.
+The most important feature of your gas fire pit is the burner because it’s used to burn the gas and determines the size and height of the fire.

-Burners come in several shapes, sizes, materials, and BTU capacities.
-You’ll want to research the types available and their BTU outputs to ensure you get the proper flame presentation.
+Burners are available in a wide range of shapes, sizes, materials, and BTU capacities.
+Research the types available and their BTU outputs to ensure you get the proper flame presentation.

-You can buy a burner individually or get a fire pit burner kit that comes complete with all of the components you need to set it up.
+You can purchase a burner by itself, or you can get a fire pit burner kit, which comes with all the components you’ll need to assemble your burner system.

-Pans sit directly underneath the burner and hold the media (like lava rock or gas logs).
-Some burners come with pans attached to them, but others require the pan to be purchased separately.
+Burner pans sit directly under the burner and hold your media, such as lava rock, fire glass, or gas logs.
+While some burners arrive with the pan already attached, other models require the pan to be purchased separately.

 If you're buying a pan separately, you'll need to consider the size and shape of the fire pit, and if you'd like the pan to be recessed into the surface or sit flush with the top.

-The pan's diameter needs to be large enough to provide approximately three inches of clearance from the sides of the burner to the edge of the pan.
+You'll need to find a burner pan with a diameter that's large enough to provide approximately three inches of clearance from the sides of the burner to the edge of the pan.

 Connectors & Fittings

-Connectors and fittings are small parts that sit inside the enclosure and are used to route the gas to the burner.
-We recommend using a whistle-free flexible line to connect the gas source to your ignition system.
+Connectors and fittings are the components that sit inside the fire pit enclosure and are used to route the gas to the burner.

 You can avoid low flames and poor burner performance by making sure you have the right size gas line to supply enough fuel to the burner.
 If you have an existing gas line that's the wrong size, you can have it modified by a gas plumber.